-The picturesque town of Ashbourne is known as the Gateway to the Peak District, and it is certainly the perfect base from which to explore the spectacular White Peak countryside.
-The town of Ashbourne itself has lots to offer the visitor too, with beautiful architecture, plenty of independent shops and lovely cafés.
+The picturesque town of Ashbourne is known as the Gateway to the Peak District.
+It’s certainly the perfect base from which to explore the spectacular White Peak countryside, and the town itself has loads to offer the visitor, with beautiful architecture, plenty of independent shops and lovely cafés.

 Ashbourne is a town steeped in history.
-The magnificent St Oswald’s Church was built in around 1220 and its towering spire can be seen from pretty much everywhere in the town, standing at 215ft tall.
+The magnificent St Oswald’s Church dates from around 1220 and its towering spire can be seen from pretty much everywhere in the town, standing at 215ft tall.
 Ashbourne was granted a charter for a market in 1257 and a market still takes place twice a week in the quaint cobbled town centre.

-During the Georgian period Ashbourne was a popular stopover point for travellers, with no fewer than six main coaching routes converging here.
-As a result, the town boasts many fine Georgian houses and coaching inns, the most famous of which was probably the Green Man and Black’s Head Royal Hotel, built in the 1750s.
-As well as providing the hungry coach travellers with food and ale, it also served as the Magistrates and County Court for Ashbourne.
+During the Georgian period the town was a popular stopover point for travellers, with no fewer than six main coaching routes converging here.
+As a result, you’ll find many fine Georgian houses and coaching inns here, the most famous of which was probably the Green Man and Black’s Head Royal Hotel, built in the 1750s.
+As well as providing the hungry coach travellers with food and ale, it also served as the local Magistrates and County Court.
 The rare ‘gallows’ sign for the inn still stretches over St John’s Road, with the face smiling on one side as the visitor enters the town and looking sad on the other side as the visitor leaves.

-Ashbourne in Derbyshire today is a vibrant town with plenty of interesting shops to browse around, as well as a great collection of cafes and pubs to refresh visitors afterwards.
-The Memorial Garden on the edge of the town, complete with stream and duck pond, is the perfect spot to escape the hustle and bustle or enjoy a picnic.
+Ashbourne in Derbyshire today is a vibrant town with plenty of interesting shops to browse around, as well as a great collection of cafés and pubs to refresh visitors afterwards.
+The Memorial Gardens on the edge of the town, complete with stream and duck pond, provide the perfect spot to escape the hustle and bustle or enjoy a picnic.

 Royal Shrovetide Football